 - Establishing a healthy and supportive daily routine

 - Herbal remedies in the forms of teas, pills, tinctures (herbs soaked in alcohol), creams, or other forms

 - Homeopathy involves the use of very dilute substances to help bring the body back into balance

 - A remedy is chosen that at normal doses, would create similar symptoms to those you’re experiencing, in a healthy person.

-- Acupuncture involves the insertion of sterilized, single-use, stainless steel needles, through the skin into underlying tissues at specific points on the body for therapeutic purposes.
+- Acupuncture involves the insertion of sterilized, single-use, stainless steel needles, at specific points on the body for therapeutic purposes.

-- Ear acupressure is needle-free and is often done by taping small round seeds of the vaccaria plant discretely at specific points on the ear.
-The seeds typically stay in place for 3-4 days and patients can shower as normal.
-The seeds can be pressed or left alone.
+- Ear acupressure is needle-free and is often done by taping small seeds to specific points on the ear.
 Ear seeds are often used for similar purposes as ear acupuncture.

 - Physical medicine involves looking at and treating your physical body

 - It generally involves gentle manipulation of the soft tissue and/or bone

 - We also learn how to do adjustments or manipulation similar to those your chiropractor might use